andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 ## Let's Build a Flight Timetable

-In order to show how to use the Server-Sent Events, we are going to implement a simple flight timetable similar to the ones you can find in any airport.
+In order to show how to use the Server-Sent Events, we are going to implement a simple flight timetable similar to the ones you can find at any airport.
 The timetable is a simple web page showing a list of flights as shown in the following picture:

 ![](.\xxx-images\flights-timetable.png)